 Defining genetic drivers of CRC

 The genetic basis of cancer is extremely complex.
 Large-scale genomic analyses continue to describe hundreds of genomic alterations associated with cancer, including mutations, deletions, duplications, amplifications, translocations, and inversions.
 However, in most cases we have yet to clearly define those genetic (or epigenetic) events that represent critical cancer drivers, and equally importantly, those which are clinically actionable.
 We are addressing this challenge using tailored in vivo and ex vivo model systems to thoroughly characterize candidate driver events identified through next generation sequencing, and develop valid preclinical models to evaluate treatment strategies.
 To do this on a more rapid scale than previously possible, we have pioneered the use of shRNA (Premsrirut and Dow et al, 2011) and CRISPR/Cas9 technologies in mice (Dow and Fisher et al, 2015) to generate complex genetic models in a fraction of the time of traditional GEMMs.
-Our tools enable the parallel investigation of single or multiple genes as well as complex chromosomal rearrangements that, until now, have been extremely difficult to model experimentally.
+Most recently we developed a series of optimized Cas9 and base editing tools to enable simple genome modification in cells organoids, and mice (Zafra et al, 2018).
+Our tools enable the parallel investigation of single or multiple genes as well as complex chromosomal rearrangements (Han et al, 2017) that, until now, have been extremely difficult to model experimentally.
 Our ultimate goal is a thorough and detailed understanding of the genetic triggers of CRC that can inform treatment strategy.

 Role of APC mutations and Wnt signaling in CRC progression and maintenance